isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-at-what-temperature-do-fleas-die.markdown

----
+﻿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: At What Temperature Do Fleas Die?
-$12025-05-19T00:00:00+00:00
 categories:
 - Fleas
 - Guide
 tags: []
 slug: /at-what-temperature-do-fleas-die/
-$12025-05-19T00:00:00+03:00
 ---

 Using heat is one of the many ways of
 [getting rid of fleas in your home](https://pestpolicy.com/home-remedies-for-fleas/) .
 But what temperatures do fleas die?
 Well, this is the right place to find your answers.
 **Fleas die if exposed to a temperature above 35 C (95F) and temperatures below 8C (46.4F).
 If it is the immature adults, they die from temperatures as low as 13C (55.4F).
 Fleas cannot also survive the frozen winter temperatures.
-Those that do so hide under the fur of warm-blooded animals.�**
+Those that do so hide under the fur of warm-blooded animals. **
 [amazon bestseller="Best Killer for Fleas" items="2" template="table"]
 There are lots of things to know when
 [controlling fleas with temperature](https://pestpolicy.com/what-kills-fleas-on-contact/)